Blood glucose monitoring

 The mySugr app will be your best companion to monitor, control and manage your diabetes.
 All of your medical information is on your smartphone and ready to be used!
 Stay in charge of your health, monitor your diet, manage your insulin intake, avoid hypers/hypos and have control of your health every day.
 You can also download and share reports with your Healthcare Professional.Find out more

-Use this diary template to record your blood glucose measurements, your medical doses and any comments you want to keep.
+Use these diary templates to record your blood glucose measurements, your medical doses and any comments you want to keep.

 Accu-Chek 360° View tool